dumbmatter/sas7bdat-js/README.md

 Read SAS files in JavaScript.
 Because you always wanted to do that, right?

 Ported from [the sas7bdat Python package](https://bitbucket.org/jaredhobbs/sas7bdat).
-All functionality should be the same, except sas7bdat-js does not support compression yet.
+All functionality should be the same, except sas7bdat-js supports fewer compression methods.

 ## Install